-The following policies deal with student rights and responsibilities: the Academic Misconduct Policy, Sexual Misconduct Policy, Sexual Harassment Policy, Unauthorized or Disorderly Assembly Policy, the Student Grievance Policy and the VCCS Computer Ethics Policy.
+The following policies deal with student rights and responsibilities.
+Additional policies may be found at http://es.vccs.edu/about/college-policies/.
 Failure to meet standards of conduct acceptable to the College may result in disciplinary probation, suspension, or other penalty depending upon the nature of the offense.
 Unless specified otherwise, a disciplinary probation period is for the duration of one semester.
 Students who are dismissed must reapply to the College.
 Readmission is not assured.